Evolutionary neuroscience: Evolution of brains

 Although many scientists once assumed that the brain evolved to achieve an ability to think, such a view is today considered a great misconception.
-500 million years ago, the Earth entered into the Cambrian period, where hunting became a new concern for survival in an animal’s environment.
+500 million years ago, the Earth entered into the Cambrian period, where hunting became a new concern for survival in an animal's environment.
 At this point, animals became sensitive to the presence of another, which could serve as food.
 Although hunting did not inherently require a brain, it was one of the main steps that pushed the development of one, as organisms progressed to develop advanced sensory systems.

 In response to progressively complicated surroundings, where competition between animals with brains started to arise for survival, animals had to learn to manage their energy.
 As creatures acquired a variety of senses for perception, animals progressed to develop allostasis, which played the role of an early brain by forcing the body to gather past experiences to improve prediction.
 Since prediction beat reaction, organisms who planned their manoeuvres were more likely to survive than those who did not.
 This came with equally managing energy adequately, which nature favoured.
 Animals that had not developed allostasis would be at a disadvantage for their purpose of exploration, foraging and reproduction, as death was a higher risk factor.

 As allostasis continued to develop in animals, their bodies equally continuously evolved in size and complexity.
 They progressively started to develop cardiovascular systems, respiratory systems and immune systems to survive in their environments, which required bodies to have something more complex than the limited quality of cells to regulate themselves.
 This encouraged the nervous systems of many creatures to develop into a brain, which was sizeable and strikingly similar to how most animal brains look today.

-Evolution of the Human Brain
+Evolution of the human brain

-Charles Darwin’s book “The Descent of Man” stipulates that the mind evolved simultaneously with the body.
+Darwin, in The Descent of Man, stipulated that the mind evolved simultaneously with the body.
 According to his theory, all humans have a barbaric core that they learn to deal with.
 Darwin's theory allowed people to start thinking about the way animals and their brains evolve.